recursivefaith/notebook/Oz.md

 	- [ ] Explore https://smart-biology-academy.getlearnworlds.com/courses (inspiration: https://x.com/SmartBiology3D/status/1779857767982858568)

 ## Notes
+**2200** `<recursivefaith/content.git>` Updated daily logs in `Oz.md` with new entries and content, including the transclusion of the `Research moodboard`.
+Consolidated funding opportunities by adding new grants and restructuring the `notes/Opportunities.md` file.
+**1910** 💡 "markdown apps", vibe coding inside of Obsidian **1705** Wow just learned we can transclude `![[page]]` pages into other pages in Obsidian, this is freakin epic.
+Gonna try and create an opportunities page and share that
+**1618** not a productive day today, have been feeling exhistential for a few days, as if i don't have a good outlook.
+I do tho, I just have to stay focused.
+A part of it is that I have no money at all and it's starting to weigh heavy on me, feel very anxious all the time that an emergency will come up
 **1033** `<recursivefaith/content.git>` Migrated AI chat logs, specifically a review of X profile and research framework, into a new note, including a deep dive into funding opportunities.
 A new image asset supports the chat content.
 **1026** Started migrating some of my AI Chats, eventually will do them exclusively through this interface.
 Migrated yesterday's [[notes/chats/250825-x-review|250825-x-review]] with grok, lots of good insights!
 **1022** `<recursivefaith/content.git>` Added the daily log for 25-08-26, updating `Oz.md` to integrate new entries and reflect reverse chronological order.
 This commit also renames `sparse matrix Matrix.md` to `notes/metaphors/sparse matrix Matrix.md` and includes minor styling refinements.